Resume Writing

 Write Your Student Cover Letter with StylingCV

 No experience?
 No problem.
 StylingCV’s AI Cover Letter Generator helps students turn class projects, volunteer work, and extracurriculars into compelling cover letters.
-Pair it with our ATS resume keywords guide for a complete application., volunteer work, and extracurriculars into compelling cover letters that get noticed.
+Powered by 11 specialized AI agents, it achieves a 95%+ ATS pass rate — so your application actually gets seen.
+Trusted by 6M+ users across 15+ languages worldwide.
+Pair it with our ATS resume keywords guide for a complete application that gets noticed.

 FAQs